boombb12138/Algorithm/README.md

 ## 共学内容

+This is the first stage for this 21 day project:

 Weeks 1-2: Complexity Analysis and Array Basics
 Day 1-3: Chapter 1 - Complexity Analysis
 Task: Study time and space complexity analysis, with a focus on Big O notation.